-Presentations will take place at the end of the semester.
+Presentations will take place towards the end of the semester.
+It is worth 10% of your final grade.
 There is a first-mover advantage for students (i.e., earlier presentations will be marked easier and will set the standard for the other presentations that follow).
 I will handout a schedule in advance so you know when you will be presenting.
 It is not necessary to have a completed term paper for your presentation, but you should have a well-defined topic and be able to express the problem you are trying to solve, what the economic theory has to say about it, what the data show, and what your conclusions and policy recommendations are.
-Plan on spending about 15-20 minutes on your talk, and allowing an additional 5-10 minutes for questions from the class.
+Plan on spending about 25 minutes on your talk, and allowing an additional 10 minutes or so for discussion and questions from the class.